HAS-Tools-Fall2020/homework-alexamarco/Submissions/code_Submission1/ReadMe.md

 Assignment 8

+#### Grade
+ - 6/6  Great  job!
+ - Readability: 3
+ - Style: 3
+ - Code: 2

+ - Really nice job with the comments especially on your funciton.
+ - I made a suggestion for how you could make your 16 week forecast in a loop

 1. A brief summary of the AR model you built and why.
 Use whatever graphs you find helpful.